Mekino05/alx-higher_level_programming/0x0B-python-input_output/README.md

-write a script that adds all arguments to a Python list, and then save them to a file
+write a function that reads a text file (UTF8) and prints it to stdout